Saulo-Fonseca/BitCreator/README.md

 - Public key compressed
 - Public Segwit P2SH(P2WPKH)

-It uses the GMP library.
+It uses the GMP library to do calculations with 256-bit numbers.

 Compile the C++ version by running "make" on unix/linux systems.